afriteknz/k8s-infrastructure/README.md

 ### This repository serves as a documentation of my Kubernetes (EKS & AKS) journey, focusing on my comprehension Kubernetes concepts, CI/CD, GitOps & Microservices applications.

 ```
 Repo structure - There are variations of multi, mono & poly repo structure.
-There are pros & cons of each but decided to to adopt the poly repo for the following resons.
+In this project, I adopted the Poly repo structure.

+- Repo that includes EKS & AKS infrastructure deployment using terraform - https://github.com/afriteknz/k8s-infrastructure (this repo)
+- Repo that includes k8s manifests - https://github.com/afriteknz/k8s-manifests
+- Repo that includes applications.
+[Each application has its own repo and where it makes sense, 2 different microservices can be bundled together]

 ```

+Why poly repo

+I